 Since 2012, CoreCivic has elected not to issue stock options to its non-employee directors, officers, and executive officers as it had in prior years, and instead elected to issue all of its equity compensation in the form of RSUs as previously described herein.
-All outstanding stock options were fully vested as of December 31, 2016.
+There were no options exercised during the years 2020 through 2022.
+All outstanding stock options were fully vested as of December 31, 2016 and, as of December 31, 2022, no options remained outstanding.